grafana/grafana-infinity-datasource/docs/sources/references/mock-series.md

     - oss
     - enterprise
     - grafana cloud
-weight: 705
+weight: 7900
 ---

-# Mock/Simulating timeseries data
+# Creating Mock time series data using Infinity

 This **Expression** query type helps you to simulate/mock the timeseries data